Battle of the Visayas (1899)

-The Battle of the Visayas (1899) (Labanan sa Visayas, Gubat sa Visayas, Gubat sang Visayas, Batalla de las Visayas) was fought between the Philippine revolutionaries and the United States from March 10, 1899 to March 5, 1901 and this is part of the Philippine–American War.
+The Battle of the Visayas (1899) (Labanan sa Visayas, Gubat sa Visayas, Gubat sang Visayas, Batalla de las Visayas) was fought between the Philippine Republic and the United States from March 10, 1899 to March 5, 1901 and this is part of the Philippine–American War.
 The battle was waged to capture the Visayas region in the Philippine Islands by the Americans.'